Yushi-Y/deep-learning-projects/README.md

 # deep-learning-projects
-A collection of deep learning projects (CNN, RNN, VAE, GAN) from the MSc AI, as well as some freelance deep learning projects.
+Deep learning projects (CNNs, RNNs, VAEs, GANs) from the MSc AI and some freelance deep learning works.